Raggaer/castro/en-US/config/intro.md

 app.Custom.ValidVocationList = {1, 2, 3, 4}
 ```

+You can then access these variables on your lua pages.
 Check the rest of the pages inside the config topic to learn more about each value of the `config.toml` file.